dotnet/csharplang/proposals/readonly-locals-and-parameters.md

 Direct assignments to a local readonly variable are permitted only in `readonly-declarator` with `local-variable-initializer`.
 Attempting to assign to a local readonly variable is a compile-time error elsewhere.

 ### Readonly parameters
-We add new parts to parameter modifier:
+We add new part to parameter modifier:

 ``` antlr
 parameter_modifier: